cake-tech/cakewallet-guides/docs/tutorials/mobile-hardening.md

 ### Custom DNS provider

 You may want to change your DNS provider in your phone to one you trust.
-Common privacy-friendly DNS providers are [IVPN](https://www.ivpn.net/knowledgebase/troubleshooting/what-is-the-ip-address-of-your-dns-servers/) and [1.1.1.1](https://1.1.1.1/) (Cloudflare).
+Common privacy-friendly DNS providers are [IVPN](https://www.ivpn.net/knowledgebase/troubleshooting/what-is-the-ip-address-of-your-dns-servers/) and [1.1.1.1](https://1.1.1.1/) (Cloudflare), or using InviZible Pro (more on that later).

 ## Install applications